Project Background

 Visualization

-One of our student developer, Jack, also made use of VIKUS Viewer and the keywords he generated to visualize the HKUST Digital Images photos, facilitating the exploration of their thematic and temporal characteristics.
+One of our student developers, Jack, also made use of VIKUS Viewer and the keywords he generated to visualize the HKUST Digital Images photos, facilitating the exploration of their thematic and temporal characteristics.

 Download our code and try it out!